Serve as catalyst for next-generation discrete-time systems

 To implement those features in a descrete-time system it is necessary to deploy advanced nonlinear differential equations and mathematical transfer functions.
 For accurate emulation of significant nonlinearities in a virtual environment, the output of those equations may have significantly more bandwidth than the input signal.
 Until today, the fidelity of those techniques was limited by computational resources.
 It is time to open the doors of unlimited creativity.

-Supercomputing technologies along with proprietary advanced algorithms give us the necessary bandwidth to work with thousands of tracks, effect and unlimited polyphony in real time.
+Aural Computing Engine give us the necessary means to work with thousands of tracks, effect and unlimited polyphony in real-time with leading low-latency performance.
 High Performance Computing eliminates the major bottleneck of how much processing power can be assigned to a track or channel.
 VST developers can now implement highly advanced quality features that this bottleneck would not permit.

-Using HPC384 Aural Computing Engine we can work with advanced physics to model plate reverbs, create evolving non-linear auditorium acoustics and emulate multi-microphone positions that will give sound endless possibilities.
+DSC Desktop Supercomputer ignites the era of 'simulations' and give an end to the era of 'emulations'.
+We work with advanced physics to model plate reverbs, create evolving non-linear auditorium acoustics and emulate multi-microphone positions that will give sound endless possibilities.
 It is no longer necessary to work with oversampled peak detection in order to estimate the peak samples on a signal.
 We have overcome those barriers of conventional underpowered discrete-time systems.
 We can process the actual audio and not the estimation of it without fighting with conventional CPU or DSP constraints.
-There is no way we can overload an HPC music production system when we work with 88.2kHz, 96kHz or 192kHz.
-Moreover, HPC allows us to have different sound qualities in the same project so we can push hard when you want to emulate analog synths or luscious reverbs.
-Our lab tests indicate that we are now ready for accurate solid-state circuitry emulation that needs advanced resolution at a microsecond's time domain.
+There is no way we can overload an HPC music production system when we work with 88.2kHz, 96kHz, 192kHz or 384kHz by using any amount of tracks, effect and virtual instruments.
+Moreover, DSC allows us to have different sound qualities in the same project so we can push hard when you want to emulate analog synths or luscious reverbs.
+Our lab tests indicate that we are now ready for accurate solid-state circuitry simulation that needs advanced resolution at a microsecond's time domain.